NDHP Hiring Process for Troopers

 Phase 3 – Oral Interview and Written Personality Test

-Applicants who pass the written tests will be scheduled for a 30-minute oral interview within three days.
-Those from out of state will be scheduled first.
+Applicants who pass the written tests will be scheduled for a 30-minute oral interview via Microsoft Teams between May 5-14, 2021.

 At the end of the interview, applicants may ask questions or add details to help the panel determine the applicant’s interview score.

 Applicants who pass Phase 3 will be given the California Psychological Inventory (CPI).
 The department psychologist will review the results for those who are granted a conditional offer of employment in Phase 5.

 A thorough background investigation is conducted.
 Family, friends, neighbors, present and former employers, fellow employees, school officials, firms with which you have done business, courts, local law enforcement agencies, etc., will be contacted.
 Applicants must demonstrate an appropriate background that would not call into question their ability to fulfill the functions of a law enforcement officer.

 - Any Class A misdemeanor conviction within the last 5 years